American Sign Language — Interpreter Preparation Program — Deaf Studies

 There are general education requirements as well.
 See the General Requirements section of the catalog.
 Four semesters of sign language fulfills the foreign language requirement for the Bachelor of Arts degree.

-It is possible to earn a Bachelor of Arts degree with a double major in Deaf and Hard of Hearing Teacher Education and Interpreter Preparation Program.
+It is possible to earn a Bachelor of Arts degree with a double major in Deaf and Hard of Hearing Teacher Education and ASL-English Interpreting.
 This may be a six-year program, although the actual number of credits will vary according to previous hours completed.

 A.A.
 Degree in Deaf Studies: American Sign Language